-CRJ 5100Criminological Theory
+CRM 5100Criminological Theory

-CRJ 6500Senior Seminar
+CRM 6500Senior Seminar

-One of the following:

-CRJ 5200CJ Research, Methods and Statistics

-SOC 5300Data Analysis for Social Scientists

-SOC 5400Applied Research Methods
+One of the following: CRM 5200CJ Research, Methods and Statistics SOC 5300Data Analysis for Social Scientists SOC 5400Applied Research Methods

-Two Approved Electives

-Requirements for a Minor in Criminal Justice (5 courses)
+Students must also take five criminology courses and one sociology course.
+Requirements for a Minor in Criminology (5 courses)

-Required courses are Intro. to Criminal Justice (CRJ 1000) and Criminology (CRJ 3000 or SOC 3000), and three other criminal justice courses chosen from the offerings of the department.
-Philosophy of Criminal Justice (PHI 2140) is strongly recommended as one of the three elective courses.
+Required courses are Intro. to Criminology (CRJ 1001), and four other criminology courses chosen from the offerings of the department.
 The student must inform the chair of his or her intention to minor and request certification of the minor when it has been completed.